nfrappart/nfrappart.github.io/_posts/2021-09-12-test-vault-on-aci.markdown

 ## Now go have fun !
-Everything describe above is available on a public repository [here](https://github.com/nfrappart/lab-vault-on-aci).
+Everything described above is available on a public repository [here](https://github.com/nfrappart/lab-vault-on-aci).
 I'll be posting other Vautl x Azure Architecture later, such as HA deployement, or Azure AD integration with OIDC auth method.